 This display will be able to produce stunning images, too, thanks to its 1,000,000:1 contrast ratio.
 All of these specs combine to deliver a new technology Apple is calling Extreme Dynamic Range or XDR, the next generation of HDR.

-No surprise, the Mac Pro's companion screen is separate purchase, as are the color-tweaked keyboard, mouse and trackpad – but that's always been the case with Mac Pro configurations.
+And, naturally, the Mac Pro 2019's companion screen is a separate purchase, as are the color-tweaked keyboard, mouse and trackpad – as that's always been the case with Mac Pro configurations.
 It's going to be an investment for everything, which means it’s not for everyone.

 Cut to the chase